In order to apply for positions, please LOGIN HERE with your UCSB NetID

 RESPONSIBILITIES

-- Attend all weekly editorial board meetings and be available to meet with the partner Layout Editor on print nights (exact time to be scheduled with the Layout Editor)
+- Attend all weekly editorial board meetings and news team meetings (exact time to be scheduled with the News Editor)

-- If the Layout Editor is unable to make any of these meetings or will be out of contact for a prolonged period of time during a print cycle, they should notify the executive editors and partner Layout Editor to maintain good communication.
+- If the Beat Reporter is unable to make any of these meetings or will be out of contact for a prolonged period of time during a print cycle, they should notify the executive editors and News Reporter to maintain good communication.

 - Table at least three times per quarter for recruitment/marketing efforts.